 All connection applications and capacity upgrade requests will be checked to confirm the requested supply capacity is available in Vector's network.
-Connection applications, variations to existing supplies or additional information may be submitted through Vector's website: www.vector.co.nz/personal/get-connected
+Connection applications, variations to existing supplies or additional information may be submitted through Vector's website: vector.co.nz/personal/get-connected or vector.co.nz/business/get-connected.

-5.6.1 Supply capacity -residential
+5.6.1 Supply capacity - residential and general (<100A)

-Most permanent residential connections can be adequately supplied from a 60A single-phase connection from Vector's LV distribution network via pits or pillars.
+Most residential connections can be adequately supplied from a 60A single-phase connection from Vector's LV distribution network via pits or pillars.
 For power requirements in excess of this, a 60A three-phase supply, 100A single or three-phase supply may be needed.